designing access & inclusion

 Hi, I’m Jessie!

-I’m a researcher, illustrator, and community organizer residing in Duwamish territory (Seattle, WA).
-I graduated with a Master of Science in Human Centered Design & Engineering at the University of Washington, where I also received my Bachelor of Science in Informatics and a minor in Diversity.
-Fluent in English and American Sign Language, I’m slowly learning Japanese (日本語).
+I’m a researcher, writer/illustrator, and community organizer residing in Seattle, WA (Duwamish).
+I hold a Master of Science in Human Centered Design & Engineering, a Bachelor of Science in Informatics, and a minor in Diversity all from the University of Washington.
+I’m fluent in both English and American Sign Language, and I’m slowly learning Japanese (日本語).
+For what it’s worth, I am a U.S. citizen by birth, so I do not need visa sponsorship.
+Currently, I work at API Chaya as the Disability Justice Community Organizer & Program Coordinator.

-Above all, I love narratives and listening to people.
+Above all, I love narratives and listening to people tell stories.

 Narratives cannot exist without relationships.
 When I engage in thoughtful conversations with people from diverse backgrounds, I travel to their worlds as a humble tourist.
-My identity as a deaf & hard of hearing woman of color allows me to be curious and appreciate people’s unique experiences, narratives, and relationships.
+My identity as a d/Deaf & hard of hearing Chinese American woman contributes to my curiosity and appreciation for people’s unique experiences, narratives, and relationships.

-Because I recognize and experience exclusion and differences, I advocate for inclusive design in everything I do, from community-based participatory research to storytelling.
+Because I recognize and experience exclusion and differences, I advocate for inclusive design and accessibility in everything I do, from community-based participatory research to group facilitation.
 I believe in creating and sustaining opportunities for people to live — to thrive — to share their experiences, no matter what they are or where they come from.

 Because when we lift one person up, we lift up everyone else.

-Please email jessie.ly.zhang [at] gmail [dot] com.
-You can also contact my LinkedIn.
-Thank you!
+Please email jessie.ly.zhang [at] gmail [dot] com, or contact me on LinkedIn. ありがとうございます!